SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex1/README.md

 2. Select Wait for an Event.

 3. Type New Hire Data Review Initiated in the search field of the library.
-Once listed, you can click on Add.
+Once listed, you can click on **Add**.

-4. In the trigger editor add you session ID and user ID the to the suggested trigger’s name and then click on Create.
+4. In the trigger editor add you session ID and user ID the to the suggested trigger’s name and then click on **Create**.

 >  Note: Now, you have your trigger created.

 ### 3)	Map process inputs

+1. Map the Process Inputs in Inputs tab for the step “Get entity from EmpEmployment by key” for files personIdExternal and userId and **Save**.

+2. In General tab check if the destination is set, if not then Add SFSFDestination and **Save**.

+3. Enter the mapping for the next action field and **Save**.
+Add emailNav,phoneNav,personalInfoNav,socialAccountNav in $expand.
+Check the destination and use the previous destination if it does not exist and **Save**.

+4. For Equipment Determination Decision, map the Job Title from the output of the step “Get entity from EmpEmployment by key” and **Save**.
+Do the same for training determination.

+5. For “Equipment and Training Request Approval Form” , add the personIdExternal from Process Inputs to the Subject and also update the users to receive the task in my inbox.
+Click Save.

+6. For the Create Purchase Order for Laptop, check the destination is set as for S4HANADestination.

+7. For approved and rejected email notifications, please enter your email id to receive the email.

 ### 4)	View the Training Determination decision for the newly hired employee

-### 5)	 Configure approval form inputs to the data from equipment and training decisions

-### 6)	Consume Actions project to publish the approval event to Advanced Event Mesh(AEM)

 ### 7)	Release and Deploy

+Check the final project looks like following and has no errors.
+Release and Deploy the project to an environment name AD167_SFSF.
+Note that the deployment is successful.

 ### 8)	Get the Process Instance ID